YeaSoft/netpoldo/RELNOTES.md

 Known Problems
 --------------

-At now there are no known issues with the currently shipped configurations.
+At the time of this release there are no known issues with the currently shipped configurations.

 Release History